 Freeze labeled collection bottles if the milk will not be used within 24 to 48 hours.

-Do not freeze breast milk that has been refrigerated for more than 24 to 48 hours.
+Don't freeze breastmilk that has been refrigerated for more than 24 to 48 hours.
+Although

-Although milk has been shown to be safe when refrigerated for several days, experts
+milk has been shown to be safe when refrigerated for several days, experts usually

-in the refrigerator), or 4 hours (if warmed) or it must be discarded.
+in the refrigerator), or 4 hours if it was warmed, or it must be discarded.
 Your baby's

 nurse can help you to know how much your baby needs daily.

 Up to 2 weeks if the freezer compartment is within the refrigerator.
 You must open

 the refrigerator door to reach the freezer with this model.

 3 to 6 months in a freezer that is part of a refrigerator unit but has a separate